 Thesis title: Female domestic servants in early industrial Scotland: legal principles of the master-servant relationship as they applied to women in the period c 1790 – c 1850

-Alice Krzanich is a second-year PhD student conducting research in legal history at the School of Law.
-Alice originally comes from New Zealand and has a Bachelor of Laws (Hons) from the University of Auckland, NZ, as well as a Bachelor of Arts majoring in History from the same institution.
-In 2018 she completed a Master of Law (First Class) from the University of Cambridge.
+Alice Krzanich is a third-year PhD student conducting research in legal history at the School of Law.
+Alice originally comes from New Zealand and has a Bachelor of Laws (Hons) from the University of Auckland as well as a Bachelor of Arts majoring in History from the same institution.
+In 2018 she completed a Master of Law (First Class) at the University of Cambridge.

 Alice also has practical experience working in law.
 Following undergraduate studies she was a judges' clerk at the New Zealand Court of Appeal, helping members of the judiciary research and write judgments.
-She has also worked as a solicitor in a boutique public law firm; spent time as a junior barrister employed by a Queens Counsel; and also had the opportunity to work as part of an in-house legal advisory team for an aviation recruitment company.
+She then practised at a firm specialising in public law before working as a junior barrister (employed by a Queen's Counsel) in criminal and civil litigation.
 All of these experiences have informed and influenced her understanding of law and its historical development.

 Responsibilities & affiliations

 Alice is a member of or affiliated with the following organisations: